 After interurban service to Dallas ended, Northern Texas Traction Company’s car no. 25 was sold and converted into a residence on Eagle Mountain Lake (see Part 1).
-Lee Lavell of the T transit system and North Texas Historic Transportation said it took NTHT members, with the help of a few T employees, about five years to restore the car and get it back onto its wheels.
+Lee Lavell of the T transit system and North Texas Historic Transportation said NTHT members, with the help of a few T employees, required about five years to restore the car and get it back onto its wheels.

 Car no. 25 is on display at the Intermodal Transportation Center downtown.
 Any restoration project involves scavenger hunts to find needed parts.
 NTHT found the trucks (motor, drive train, and wheel assemblies) for car no. 25 on a scrapped car in Indiana.